sidgyl-anz/guardrails/README.md

 ## Abstract

-This project presents a robust, secure, and scalable framework for building LLM-powered conversational AI applications.
+This project is framework for building LLM-powered conversational AI applications.
 It features a multi-layered security pipeline designed to mitigate a wide range of risks, including prompt injections, data leakage, toxic content, and other adversarial attacks.
-The system is built using a modern Python technology stack, including FastAPI for the web framework, and a suite of best-in-class open-source libraries for the security guardrails.
-This report details the architecture, implementation, and evaluation of the system, demonstrating its effectiveness in providing a safe and reliable conversational AI experience.
+The system is built using a  Python technology stack, including FastAPI for the web framework, and a set of best-in-class open-source libraries for the security guardrails.

 ## 1. Introduction

 Large Language Models (LLMs) have shown remarkable capabilities in natural language understanding and generation, leading to their widespread adoption in various applications.
 However, their power and flexibility also introduce significant security vulnerabilities.
-This project addresses these challenges by implementing a comprehensive security guardrail system that inspects both user inputs and LLM outputs, ensuring that the conversational AI operates within safe and ethical boundaries.
+This project addresses these challenges by implementing a comprehensive security guardrail system that inspects both user inputs and LLM outputs, ensuring that the conversational AI operates within safe and ethical boundaries especially in Health.

 The key contributions of this project are: